SabbyDude/ScanBharat/README.md

 If you have Git installed, open your terminal or command prompt and run:
 git clone \[repository-url\]
-cd bharatscan-osint
+cd ScanBharat-osint

 (Replace \[repository-url\] with the actual URL of your GitHub repository once created).
 Alternatively, you can manually download the zip file of the repository from GitHub and extract it.

 ### **3\.
 Install Dependencies**

-Navigate to the project directory (bharatscan-osint) in your terminal.
+Navigate to the project directory (ScanBharat-osint) in your terminal.
 This project uses built-in Python modules for basic text processing (re).
 If any external libraries were added in the future (e.g., nltk), they would be listed in requirements.txt.
 For this initial version, no pip install commands are strictly necessary.

 ### **4\.
 Run the Analysis**